A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

-Let $K$ be a perfectoid field in characteristic $0$ containing the $p$-th powers roots of unit and let $X$ be a qcqs smooth rigid space over $K$.
-Let $H$ be a compact $p$-adic Lie group acting on $X$.
-Let $G$ be another compact $p$-adic Lie group and suppose we are given with an $H$-equivariant pro-finite-\'etale $G$-torsor $\widetilde{X}\to X^{\lozenge}$ of the diamond attached to $X$.
+Let $K/\qp(\mu_{p^{\infty}})$ be a perfectoid field and let $X$ be a qcqs smooth rigid space over $K$ endowed with a continuous action of a compact $p$-adic Lie group $H$.
+Let $G$ be another compact $p$-adic Lie group and consider an $H$-equivariant pro-finite-\'etale $G$-torsor $\widetilde{X}\to X^{\lozenge}$ of the diamond attached to $X$.
 In particular, $\widetilde{X}$ is endowed with an action of the $p$-adic Lie group $G\times H$.
 The following theorem relates the locally analytic vectors of the $v$-cohomologies of period sheaves at infinite level.
+It is really the key new idea of this article.

 \begin{Theo}[\cref{theo:LocAnTwoTowers}] Let $I\subset (0,\infty)$ be a compact interval with rational ends.
 Then the $G$-locally analytic vectors of the solid $\bb{Q}_p$-linear representation $R\Gamma_v(\widetilde{X}, \bb{B}_I)$ are $H$-locally analytic.
 More precisely, the natural map of solid $G\times H$-representations